Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 It’s unlikely that drivers will bring home the amount suggested by Lyft in their recruiting campaigns.

-In the next section, we’ll take a closer look at this earning issue.
+In the next section of this Lyft review, we’ll take a closer look at this earning issue.

 Lyft Driver Working Hours